Tokyo Travel Guide

 Chidorigafuchi in Spring

 If you are looking for cherry blossoms in Tokyo, Chidorigafuchi is one of the best places to go.
-You can see the beautiful moat with cherry blossoms and walk through the pink tunnels, or you can enjoy the sakura from a boat!
+You can see the beautiful moat from a boat and walk through pink tunnels.

 Meguro River in Spring